cletusdotpy/pando-web-form/README.md

 Should this project be revived, I plan to scrap the use of text files (purged every night at midnight for security) and instead post to an actual database now that I've started learning SQL.

-DISCLAIMER: Reactive design was implemented by an outsourced programmer.
+DISCLAIMER: Reactive design was implemented by an outsourced programmer (www.curlycoder.com).
 I am currently learning reactive front end through the building of my portfolio website (as of 2/15/2022).
 Whether or not I come back to edit this readme upon completion of such is a mystery.